xuwang/aws-terraform/README.md

 ```

 You should also change the [aws_instance_type](http://aws.amazon.com/ec2/instance-types)
-from "micro" to "medium" if heave docker image to be hosted the nodes, for example:
+from "micro" to a larger AMI to host services that require more CPU and memory, for example:

 ```
 variable "aws_instance_type" {